 II.B.1.
 There must be a sufficient number of faculty members with competence to instruct and supervise all residents.
-(Core) II.B.1.a) In addition to the program director, there should be at least two other FTE faculty members with qualifications to include: (Core) II.B.1.a).(1) specialty expertise and documented educational and administrative experience acceptable to the Review Committee; and, (Core) II.B.1.a).(2) appropriate medical staff appointment.
-(Core) II.B.2.
+(Core) II.B.1.a) In addition to the program director, there should be at least two other FTE faculty members with qualifications to include: (Core)

+II.B.1.a).(1) specialty expertise and documented educational and administrative experience acceptable to the Review

+Committee; and, (Core)

+II.B.1.a).(2) appropriate medical staff appointment.
+(Core)

+II.B.2.
 Faculty members must:

-II.B.2.a)

-II.B.2.b)
+II.B.2.a) be role models of professionalism; (Core)